alam689/Devops-Component/README.md

 **npm registry / PyPI** — Language package indexes; clients resolve a dependency tree from a manifest (`package.json`, `requirements.txt`) and download versioned tarballs.

+**GitHub Packages** — A registry built into GitHub for npm, NuGet, Maven, Docker images, and more.
+How it works: packages are published and versioned alongside your repo using the same GitHub auth and permissions, so artifacts inherit your existing access control.
 [⬆ Back to index](#part-1--component-index)

 ---